Here are some commonly asked questions regarding the Student-on-Student Sexual and Interpersonal Misconduct Reporting

 Are advisors assigned for both the complainant and respondent?

 A: The complainant and the respondent are each assigned a SARA, as well as an Advisor from the Office of Student Conduct & Community Responsibility.
 The Advisors are current LMU staff members, but the student may choose a different advisor (including their SARA) if they prefer.
 Alternatively, either party may choose an advisor of their choice from outside the LMU community.
 Advisors, irrespective of how chosen or assigned, are required to adhere to rules and regulations established in the Student Conduct Code.
 (See Rights and Responsibilities page for guidelines on selecting an Advisor.)
-The Advisor’s role is to assist students in understanding the judicial process during hearings, and an Advisor may not address the Judicial Officer/Hearing Board or play any other role during hearings.
+The Advisor’s role is to assist students in understanding the conduct process during hearings, and an Advisor may not address the Conduct Officer/Hearing Board or play any other role during hearings.
 All communication involving Advisors must be between the Advisor and the student, and an Advisor may not appear in lieu of the student.

-Who sits on the judicial panel that reviews sexual or interpersonal misconduct cases?
+Who sits on the conduct panel that reviews sexual or interpersonal misconduct cases?

-A: There are two Judicial Officers assigned to each case.
-If the decision of the case is appealed, the appeal is heard de novo (anew) by the Student Conduct Committee.
+A: There are two Conduct Officers assigned to each case.
+If the decision of the case is appealed, the appeal is heard by the Student Conduct Committee.
 The Student Conduct Committee is comprised of faculty, staff and students, and a minimum of three people (one faculty and one student) is needed to make quorum.

 Is the burden of proof/standard of review preponderance of the evidence in all sexual and interpersonal misconduct cases?